ilendl2/one-click-hugo/site/content/ministries/study-prayer.md

       The Guild is dedicated to promoting, supporting and practicing Christ's ministry of healing as an integral part of the life and worship of the Church.
 The Guild takes its name from the Book of Tobit, where Saint Raphael is the angel who helps Tobias find his way.
-Contact Jean Bootman if you are interested in join the Guild.
     title: Guild of St Raphael
     image: /img/guild-of-st-raphael.jpg
     link: /ministries/guild-of-st-raphael/